Honey0908/custom_webhook/README.md

 - Integrate with other school systems.
 - Add admin dashboard for provider.
 - Enhance log filtering and analytics.
-- add retry queue or email logic if all webhook sent events fail
+- Add retry queue or email logic if all webhook sent events fail.

 ## Troubleshooting 🛠️
 - If signatures don't match, ensure both sides use the exact same payload string and secret.